 - Sour Cream: My secret ingredient in most cakes and breads.
 Sour cream adds moisture to the bread, resulting in a soft and moist texture.

 - Ripe Banana (optional): Only one small ripe banana is used in this recipe.
 The mashed banana is a key ingredient that imparts natural sweetness and a distinct banana flavor to the bread.
-See notes below if you prefer not to use banana.
+See notes below if you prefer not to use bananas.

 - Banana Extract: used to enhance the banana flavor, providing an extra boost of banana essence.